jaylenpatterson/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone created by Jaylen Patterson
+Tweeter is a simple, single-page Twitter clone created with Express and Node.

 ## Final Product